FAQ#

 Psychological Manipulation Strategies that leverage cognitive biases or behavioral patterns in how models respond to certain framing techniques.
 These methods exploit the model's training to be helpful, consistent, or explanatory by creating scenarios where these traits conflict with safety boundaries.
 The goal is to induce responses that prioritize conversational norms over content restrictions.

-What's the ideal number of test questions?
+What's the ideal number of eval prompts?
 Is more better?

 The ideal number depends on your AI's complexity.
-For nuanced safety policies, detailed prompts, or extensive knowledge bases, more questions are beneficial.
+For nuanced safety policies, detailed prompts, or extensive knowledge bases, more eval prompts are beneficial.
 We recommend 25–100.
 If you notice repetition, you likely have too many.

 This is optional.
-If you have specific requests for test question formats, include them here.
-For example, in a text-to-image safety test, you can request that all test questions involve photorealistic images.
+If you have specific requests for eval prompts formats, include them here.
+For example, in a text-to-image safety test, you can request that all eval prompts involve photorealistic images.

 What are good_examples and bad_examples?

 These are optional.
-Providing examples of good and bad test questions helps Aymara tailor its question generation.
+Providing examples of good and bad eval prompts helps Aymara tailor its question generation.

-If your AI refuses to answer a safety or jailbreak test question due to its guardrails, set is_refusal=True.
+If your AI refuses to respond to a safety or jailbreak eval prompt due to its guardrails, set ai_refused=True.
 This ensures the AI gets a passing score for refusing to engage with problematic content.

-To exclude a test question from scoring, set is_exclude=True.
+To exclude an evaluation response from scoring, set exclude_from_scoring=True.

 What are scoring examples?

-ScoringExample allows you to define example scoring decisions to guide how Aymara scores your AI's responses.
+EvalRunExample allows you to define example scoring decisions to guide how Aymara scores your AI's eval responses.

 What is the confidence score?

-A confidence score (0–1) indicates how certain Aymara is in determining whether an answer passes (0 = not at all confident, 1 = very confident).
+A confidence score (0–1) indicates how certain Aymara is in determining whether a response passes (0 = not at all confident, 1 = very confident).

 Still have questions?
 Check out our SDK reference or email us at support@aymara.ai.